-• Shatter is normally “dabbed” instead of smoked, whereby small amounts of the drug are placed on a heated surface and the resulting smoke is inhaled directly.
+- Shatter is normally “dabbed” instead of smoked, whereby small amounts of the drug are placed on a heated surface and the resulting smoke is inhaled directly.

-• There are several ways THC extracts are made but shatter is typically made using hydrocarbon and or butane solvents.
+- There are several ways THC extracts are made but shatter is typically made using hydrocarbon and or butane solvents.

-• While cannabis concentrates such as shatter have been available and used for some time now, the exact effects have had little research published about them.
+- While cannabis concentrates such as shatter have been available and used for some time now, the exact effects have had little research published about them.

 What is shatter?

-Shatter is a cannabis (marijuana) concentrate that has a hard texture which breaks like glass when broken apart.
-It is sometimes referred to as Butane Hash Oil (BHO) due to the way it is made.
+Shatter is a cannabis (marijuana) concentrate that has a hard texture that breaks like glass when broken apart.
+It is sometimes referred to as Butane Hash Oil (BHO) due to the way it is made.[1]
 Butane is used to remove terpenes and cannabinoids in marijuana, leaving extremely potent THC behind in the form of a wax-like substance.

 The shatter drug has a fast-growing reputation for being an incredibly potent form of THC, with some samples containing over 80% pure THC.[2]